 Before I can answer what MySQL means, I have to explain what a computer "database" means.

-Essentially, where computers are concerned, a database is a just collection of data.
-Specialised database software, like MySQL, are just programs that lets you store and retrieve that data as efficiently as possible.
+Essentially, where computers are concerned, a database is just a collection of data.
+Specialised (or "specialized" in US English) database software, like MySQL, are just programs that lets you store and retrieve that data as efficiently as possible.

-A database software is a type of computer program that is designed to handle lots of data, but to store them in such a way that finding (and thus retrieving) any snippet of data is more efficient than it would have been if you simply dumped them willy nilly all over the place.
-With such database software, if you (say) keep a list of customers and their shipping addresses, entering and retrieving information about your one millionth customer will not take much longer (if at all) than entering and retrieving information about your 1st customer.
+A database program is a type of computer software that is designed to handle lots of data, but to store them in such a way that finding (and thus retrieving) any snippet of data is more efficient than it would have been if you simply dumped them willy nilly all over the place.
+With such a database software, if you (say) keep a list of customers and their shipping addresses, entering and retrieving information about your one millionth customer will not take much longer (if at all) than entering and retrieving information about your first customer.

 There are many databases that support the use of SQL to access their data, among them MySQL and PostgreSQL.
-In other words, MySQL is just a type of database, one of many.
+In other words, MySQL is just the brand of one database software, one of many.
 The same goes for PostgreSQL.
-These two databases are commonly used by programs that run on websites, which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogging software or content management systems (CMS)).
+These two databases are very popular among programs that run on websites (probably because they are free), which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogs and content management systems).